qcasey/chromium-patches/README.md

 ## Gnome 42 Note

-This patch correctly handles dark/light theme switching on Gnome's **theme variants**.
+This patch correctly handles dark/light theme switching on GTK's **theme variants**.
 As of Gnome 42 this is now a legacy feature.

-This patch does not work with **only** Gnome 42's "Dark Style Preference". **You must switch themes**, not style preference.
+This patch does not work Gnome 42's "Dark Style Preference". **You must switch themes**, not style preference.
 Firefox handles this new feature correctly, would appreciate help implementing it here.

 At the time of writing, the "legacy" feature is still a valid way to switch between light and dark desktop themes.
 I switch Adawita/Adawita Dark [with this extension](https://nightthemeswitcher.romainvigier.fr/) for example.